-Inproheat Industries offers Compact Welded heat exchangers from Tranter.
+Inproheat Industries offers Compact Welded heat exchangers from Tranter and Nexson.

 These heat exchangers are defined by an assembly of plates that are usually washboard-patterned-embossed or herringbone with almost all of the design material being involved in the heat transfer process.
 Every other plate is turned 180°, which causes the ridges of the adjacent plates to intersect with one another – ultimately forming a lattice of contact points.
 When these points are subsequently brazed together, the unit functions as a compact and pressure-resistant heat exchanger.